B-AROL-O/FREISA/README.md

 Need sample tutorials for a part of your build?
 Browse from thousands of tutorials on [Hackster](https://www.hackster.io/projects).

-Need techincal help?
+Need technical help?
 Ask the community for help on the contest [discussion board](https://www.hackster.io/contests/opencv-ai-competition-2023/discussion).

 ### Create your submission